yunseo-kim/yunseo-kim.github.io/_posts/en/2024-12-03-analytic-solution-of-the-harmonic-oscillator.md

 ---
-title: "Analytical Solution of the Harmonic Oscillator"
+title: Analytical Solution of the Harmonic Oscillator
-description: >-
-  We set up the Schrödinger equation for the harmonic oscillator in quantum mechanics and explore its analytical solution method.
+description: We set up the Schrödinger equation for the harmonic oscillator in quantum mechanics and explore its analytical solution method.
 We solve the equation by introducing the dimensionless variable 𝜉, and express any normalized stationary state using Hermite polynomials.
 categories: [Engineering Physics, Modern Physics]
 tags: [Quantum Mechanics, Schrödinger Equation, Wave Function, Hermite Polynomials]
 math: true
+image: /assets/img/schrodinger-cat-cropped.png
 ---
 ## TL;DR
 > - Any oscillation can be approximated as simple harmonic oscillation if the amplitude is sufficiently small, making simple harmonic oscillation significant in physics
 > - Harmonic oscillator: $V(x) = \cfrac{1}{2}kx^2 = \cfrac{1}{2}m\omega^2 x^2$